michalsida/demo-oracle-mybatis/README.md

 Be careful that column aliases must exactly match with the ones from the DB cursor (see `cz/sidik/demo/oraclemybatis/oracle_init_script.sql:58`).

 Be aware that all data are processed in one chunk.
-JDBC fetches all records from Oracle DB to JVM, after that MyBatis do a mapping transformation with help `resultMap` definition and after processing of all records in cursor the result will be returned back into calling Java code after all.
+JDBC fetches all records from Oracle DB to JVM, after that MyBatis do a mapping transformation with help of `resultMap` definition and after processing of all records in cursor the result will be returned back into calling Java code after all.

 `SYS_REFCURSOR` can be declared with help of some record type, so it has strongly typed structure, but this is irrelevant for